jrocco2/invest_scraper/README.md

 ```

 ### Package Requirements
-Investing Crawler has a few package requirements you will need to install if you dont have them.
+Investing Scraper has a few package requirements you will need to install if you dont have them.

 [Scrapy](https://doc.scrapy.org/en/0.10.3/intro/overview.html) - To build the asynchronous framework.